guillaume-acard/web-tech-tips/readme.md

 ![live Css edit](/know-your-browser/live-css-edit.PNG)

-Try adding the `display` proprty and cycling through the different values, best way to visually & learn what they do :)
+Try adding the `display` property and cycling through the different values, best way to visually & learn what they do :)

 ## Some basics to know